privacy-scaling-explorations/zkevm-docs/src/design/recursion.md

 #### Transcript for inner cirucit

-The rollup circuit uses blake2s to generate challenge, but with compressed input by pedersen hash [^barretenberg-transcript].
-The inputs are serialized into list of 31 bytes field elements as the input of pedersen hash.
+The rollup circuit uses blake2s to generate the challenge, but with compressed input by pedersen hash [^barretenberg-transcript].
+The inputs are serialized into a list of 31 bytes field elements as the input of pedersen hash.

 Also the rollup circuit use 128-bits challenge to reduce MSM work, then most of scalars are 128-bits, only those scalars multiplied with some other stuff (e.g. \\(\zeta\omega^i\\) or batch evaluation) would need 254-bits MSM.